 What are the Trade Agreements in Bolivia?

-As a company looking to expand into Latin America, consider the opportunities generated by trade agreements in Bolivia, and how your business operating within the country can access important consumer markets abroad.
+As a company looking to expand into Latin America, consider the opportunities generated by trade agreements in Bolivia.
+Your business operating within the country may also want to access important consumer markets abroad.
+As experts in Latin America, we can help you at every stage of the process, across the region.

 World Trade Organization

-The World Trade Organization (WTO) is the world’s largest trade organization.
-Bolivia has been a member of WTO since it was created in January 1995.
-The World Trade Organization is a global international organization that deals with the rules and organization between countries.
-The goal of the WTO is to help countries enhance their export and import activities in order to conduct increased trade abroad.
+The World Trade Organization (WTO) is the biggest in the world.
+Bolivia has been a member of the WTO since it was created in January 1995.
+The World Trade Organization deals with the rules and organization of commerce between countries.
+The goal of the WTO is to help countries work with each other to grow the world economy.

 The WTO will lower trade costs excessively for developing countries like Bolivia.
 This rule in combination with the growth of the country has supported Bolivia’s international trade activity.

-In 2017 there was a WTO Trade policy review of Bolivia, as the last one had become outdated (2005).
+The most recent WTO trade policy review of Bolivia was in 2017.
 The main changes made in the review were made by Bolivia to its investment regime, including the nationalization of enterprises allowed by the government.
-Moreover, tariffs were increased, from 8.2% in 2005 to 11.1% in 2017.
+Moreover, general tariffs were increased from 8.2% in 2005 to 11.1% in 2017.

 Mercosur trade relations